The best bodies in the world were built with these basics.

 - Read Mark Rippetoe’s ‘Starting Strength – 3rd Edition‘.
 He’s considered one of the best.
 It is the best ‘how-to’ guide to performing barbel exercises I have ever read.

 - Watch his Youtube video lectures.
+Video yourself and check your form my comparing.

 - The most important thing for the beginner trainee is that you get on a good strength training program then stick to it.
+There’s not really any point in you arguing the minor differences between good, tried and proven strength routines.
+Nor do you really have a base from which to judge them independently.
+Just start something.

 - The most important thing for the intermediate and advanced trainee becomes not what program you follow (for you must have followed a good one or you wouldn’t be intermediate or advanced), but how you tweak it to follow the principle of progressive overload so that you keep advancing with your training.